-The UARTx module provides two types of infrared UARTx support: one is the IrDA clock output to support the external IrDA encoder and decoder device (legacy module support), and the other is the full implementation of the IrDA encoder and decoder.
+The UART module provides two types of infrared UART support: one is the IrDA clock output to support external IrDA encoder and decoder device (legacy module support), and the other is the full implementation of the IrDA encoder and decoder.
+Note that because the IrDA modes require a 16x baud clock, they will only work when the BRGH bit (UxMODE<3>) is '0'.